 Begin planning communications and events for your organization:

-Banners, posters, or leaflets placed in prominent locations.
-You can use this PDF to help get you started:
+Banners, posters, or leaflets are placed in prominent locations.
+Contact your training specialist to get flyers and emals.

 In-person product demos or booths-This could include scheduling and planning out training sessions.